 Strategies for Mosquito Control and Bite Prevention

-- Installing screens on windows and doors to keep mosquitoes out.
+- Putting screens on windows and doors

-- Wearing long-sleeved shirts and pants.
+- Wearing long sleeves and pants

 Recognizing Alarms: When to Seek Medical Attention